SebastianAMo/EPAMAutomationNEt/README.md

 ## Commands

-The following commands are used to run the project
+The following commands are used to run the project, and generate the LivingDoc report Commands should be run in the Tests project directory

 - Install LivingDoc CLI
   ```bash